Is my pension safe if my employer goes into administration?

 - A 4-week long assessment begins of the benefit scheme, to determine your eligibility

 - If the scheme is deemed eligible, it takes up to two years to go through the next process of deciding how much compensation will be paid to members

 - From the start date of the assessment period, those who have retired already will be given their full pension.
 For employees not at retirement age, they will receive 90% of benefits depending on the maximum levels the fund offers.

 As the PPF is a non-government funded scheme, there are maximum levels of compensation members are entitled to.
-For those 60 years old, it is capped at £31,439.18.
-For those aged 65, the limit is £36,401.19.
-It should be noted that the value of pensions increases with inflation.
+For those aged 65, the limit is capped at £41,461.
+It should be noted that the value of pensions increases with inflation and is reviewed yearly.